Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## Hybrid ML Systems

 ### Kubeflow
+An open-source machine learning platform designed to enable the use of machine learning pipelines to orchestrate complicated workflows running on Kubernetes.
+Kubeflow helps build hybrid cloud machine learning models.

 ```
 1. It helps you migrate between cloud and on-prem environments.
 2. Kubeflow is an open-source machine learning stack built on Kubernetes.